Suzuki Jimny: Malaysia

 The Jimny was launched in Malaysia on 30 September 2021, in the sole variant, paired only with a 4-speed automatic.
-The Arctic variant for the 3-door model was launched on 18 November 2024.
+The Arctic model was introduced for the 3-door model in November 2024.
+In June 2026, the AllGrip Plus and Rhino Plus variants were introduced for the 3-door model.

 The Jimny 5-door was launched in Malaysia on 30 July 2024, in the sole variant, paired only with a 4-speed automatic.

 Philippines

 The Jimny was launched in the Philippines on 8 March 2019, with two trim levels: GL (with manual) and GLX (with automatic).
 The Rhino Edition for the 3-door model was made available on 25 November 2024.
+In February 2026, the 3-door model became standard with the Suzuki Safety Support system, the addition of side airbags and curtain airbags, front parking sensors, the GL trim became standard with a reversing camera, and the GLX trim received a new 9-inch touchscreen infotainment system and an updated coloured MID display.

 The Jimny 5-door was launched in the Philippines on 25 January 2024, with two trim levels: GL (with manual) and GLX (with automatic).
 The Rhino Edition for the 5-door model was made available on 6 January 2025.

 Singapore

-The Jimny was launched in Singapore on 27 April 2019, as a sole variant, paired only with a 4-speed automatic.
+The Jimny was launched in Singapore on 27 April 2019, in the sole variant, paired only with a 4-speed automatic.

 The Jimny 5-door was launched in Singapore on 9 October 2025, in the sole Standard variant, paired only with a 4-speed automatic.

+Taiwan

+The Jimny was launched in Taiwan on 16 May 2019, in the sole variant, paired only with a 4-speed automatic.
+During its time on sale in Taiwan, Suzuki temporarily paused Jimny imports three times.

 Thailand

 The Jimny was launched in Thailand on 27 March 2019 at the 40th Bangkok International Motor Show, in a sole unnamed trim, it is available with either a 5-speed manual or a 4-speed automatic.
 The Off-road Edition model was made available on 1 December 2024.
+In May 2026, the Jimny became standard with the Suzuki Safety Support system, the addition of side airbags and curtain airbags, and received a new 9-inch touchscreen infotainment system.